YJiangcm/LTE/README.md

-# Learning to Edit: Aligning LLM Behavior with Knowledge Editing
+# Learning to Edit: Aligning LLMs with Knowledge Editing

 [![Github](https://img.shields.io/static/v1?logo=github&style=flat&color=pink&label=github&message=YJiangcm/LTE)](https://github.com/YJiangcm/LTE)
 [![HuggingFace](https://img.shields.io/badge/%F0%9F%A4%97-huggingface-yellow)](https://huggingface.co/datasets/YuxinJiang/LTE_train_data)

-We introduces a novel Learning to Edit (**LTE**) framework, designed to enhance the capability of large language models (LLMs) for effective, efficient knowledge editing. our LTE framework focuses on empowering LLMs to **apply** updated knowledge rather than merely memorize it, inspired by the philosophy of "_Teach a man to fish_."
+We introduces a novel Learning to Edit (**LTE**) framework for effective and efficient knowledge editing of large language models (LLMs). our LTE framework focuses on teaching LLMs to **apply** updated knowledge into input questions, inspired by the philosophy of "_Teach a man to fish_."

 As the below figure shows, LTE features a two-phase process: (i) the **Alignment Phase**, which fine-tunes LLMs on a meticulously curated parallel dataset to make reliable, in-scope edits while preserving out-of-scope information and linguistic proficiency; and (ii) the **Inference Phase**, which employs a retrieval-based mechanism for real-time and mass knowledge editing.